-A lone worker is anyone who is lone working (working alone), works in isolation or is located in a work environment by themselves.
+A lone worker is anyone who is working alone, works in isolation or is located in a remote work environment by themselves.
 This can include people who are visiting people’s homes, home carers, social workers, doctors, or even pathologists.

-If an accident or emergency situation were to occur, lone workers can be isolated from help and assistance.
+If an accident or emergency situation were to occur, lone workers can be isolated from seeking help, safety and assistance.

 Lone Worker’s Safety & Health Tools

-One of the ways a lone worker can protect themselves before a home visit is by conducting a lone working Risk Assessment Evaluation.
-By conducting this evaluation in every new environment ensures that lone working staff working in home/community settings are safe and potential risks are mitigated as much as possible prior to meeting any new clientele.
+One of the ways a lone worker can protect themselves before a home visit is by conducting a working along Risk Assessment Evaluation.
+By conducting this evaluation in every new environment ensures that staff working alone in home/community settings are safe and potential risks are mitigated as much as possible prior to meeting any new clientele.

-For the safety of all lone workers it is incredibly crucial that all new clients be carefully screened prior to commencement with a home/community based service to determine risks to both the staff who is lone working and or the client.
+For the safety of all lone workers it is incredibly crucial that all new clients be carefully screened prior to commencement with a home/community based service to determine risks to both the workers/staff and or the client.